CraneSoftwrights/revenge/en/README.md

 ### 9.1 Print representations

-Print to paper the playing surface using this PNG file at 248mm x 248mm dimension (centred in a 10"x10" box):
+Print to paper the playing surface using this PNG file at 248mm x 248mm dimension, centred in a 10"x10" box, with a small unused margin of approximately .28in or 7mm around all four printing extents:

 - [Play surface ](../shared/revenge-crane.png)

+When printing, use A3 paper or US Tabloid 11x17 paper to avoid shrinking the playing surface.

 ### 9.2 Board and box representations